lgreco/comp-271-su25-week06/README.md

 The class implements three interfaces.
 The standard Java Comparable interface, and two interfaces of our own design: `Xifo` and `Fifo`.

 ### Testing your code
-When you are ready to test your code, please send an email to Leo.
+When you are ready to test your code, please send an email to Leo, requesting the test class.
+Assignments that have not been tested with the test class will be considered incomplete.
+Allow up to 12 hours for your email to be processed.

 ---